Oh My Food Recipes

 What kind of dried seaweeds do you use?

 I prefer to use this dried seaweed like miso soup because it is softer.
-Some like to use kombu which is an edible kelp.
-They are in a sheet and a little harder, so it takes longer to soak.
+Some like to use kombu, which is an edible kelp.
+They are on a sheet and a little harder, so they take longer to soak.

 dried seaweeds soak in a glass container

-1. First, wash and soak ¼ cup of dried seaweed (2 g) for a couple minutes.
+1. First, wash and soak ¼ cup of dried seaweed (2 g) for a couple of minutes.

 Green mung beans in an instant pot